Rose-ringed parakeet: Distribution

+In Africa, the species occurs in a narrow belt across the full width of the continent between about 4° to 17° N latitude, roughly coinciding with the Sudanian savannas; and in Asia in the Indian subcontinent and Sri Lanka from 6° to 35° N latitude in the foothills of the Himalaya, and from the Indus River valley in Pakistan east to the Irrawaddy River valley in Myanmar.

-Since the 19th century, the rose-ringed parakeet has successfully colonized many other countries.
-It breeds further north than any other parrot species.
+Since the late 20th century, the rose-ringed parakeet has successfully colonised many other countries due to escapes from captivity and deliberate releases.
+It now breeds further north than any other parrot species.
 It has established itself on a large scale in Germany, France, Belgium, the Netherlands, Italy, and the UK.
 See Feral Birds section below.

-This shows that the risk of parakeet establishment may rise further as a result of decreasing frost days due to global warming, rising urbanization, and rising human populations.
+This shows that the risk of parakeet establishment may rise further as a result of decreasing frost days due to global warming, rising urbanisation, and rising human populations.
 Because of the significant separate parakeet imports in Europe, researchers are capable of investigating the widely held hypothesis of climate matching and human activity at the species level.

 Ecology and behaviour

 Diet

-In the wild, rose-ringed parakeets usually feed on buds, nectar, fruits, vegetables, nuts, berries, seeds, grains, and insects.
+In the wild, rose-ringed parakeets usually feed on buds, nectar, fruit, vegetables, nuts, berries, seeds, grains, and insects.
 Wild flocks also fly several miles to forage in farmlands and orchards, causing extensive damage.
 Feral parakeets will regularly visit gardens and other locations near human habitation, taking food from bird feeders.

 In India, they feed on cereal grains, and during winter also on pigeon peas.
-In Egypt during the spring, they feed on mulberry and in summer they feed on dates and nest inside palm trees and eat from sunflower and corn fields.
+In Egypt during the spring, they feed on mulberry, and in summer they feed on dates and nest inside palm trees and eat from sunflower and corn fields.

-In captivity, rose-ringed parakeets will take a large variety of food and can be fed on a number of fruits, vegetables, pellets, seeds, and even small amounts of cooked meat for protein.
+In captivity, rose-ringed parakeets will take a large variety of food and can be fed on a number of fruit, vegetables, pellets, seeds, and even small amounts of cooked meat for protein.
 Oils, salts, chocolate, alcohol, and other preservatives should be avoided.